MorrellLAB/MorrellLab.github.io/_people/Erica-Sun.md

 twitter:
 ---

-Erica is an undergraduate majoring in animal science with a pre-veterinary emphasis.
+Erica is an undergraduate student studying genetics and animal science.